phusion/holy-build-box/TUTORIAL-1-BASICS.md

 ## The environment

-Holy Build Box consists of two Docker images:
+Holy Build Box consists of one Docker image: `phusion/holy-build-box-64`, for building x86\_64 binaries.
+(Other images for building for other architectures, may be introduced in the future.)

- * phusion/holy-build-box-32 -- for building x86 binaries
- * phusion/holy-build-box-64 -- for building x86-64 binaries

-Throughout this tutorial, we will use the 64 variant.
-Using the 32 variant requires [special instructions](BUILDING-32-BIT-BINARIES.md).

 Start a Bash shell inside the Holy Build Box environment so that you can look around and inspect things: